kwonus/Quelle-Obsolete/Quelle.md

 *you shall not surely die ; thou shall not surely die ; ye shall not surely die*

-The example above also reveals how multiple search clauses can be strung together to form a compound search: logically speaking, each clause is OR’ed together; this implies that any of the three matches is acceptable.
+The example above also reveals how multiple search actions can be strung together to form a compound search: logically speaking, each action is OR’ed together; this implies that any of the three matches is acceptable.
 Using parenthetical terms produces more concise search statements.

 ### VI.
 Quelle SEARCH Definitions